 Admission as a High School Student for Dual Enrollment

 Asbury Academy is an “Early Access to University” program for high school juniors and seniors.
 This program provides opportunities for high school juniors and seniors to take courses for Foundations requirement at the University level (100- and some 200-level courses), enabling them to complete high school and earn University credit through dual enrollment.
-Students may participate in Asbury Academy during either or both the fall and spring semesters of their junior and senior year, and summer prior to senior year.
+Students may participate in Asbury Academy during either or both the fall and spring semesters of their junior and senior year. **Academy students may not take classes during the summer semester.

 Asbury Academy Fall 2022, Spring 2023 cost = $91 per credit hour^